danigorbaciov/docs.wavesplatform/docs/en/keep-in-touch/readme.md

 * [Waves Blog](https://blog.wavesplatform.com/)
 * [Discord](https://discord.gg/cnFmDyA)

-Please see the [**issues**](https://github.com/wavesplatform/docs.wavesplatform/issues) section to report any bugs or feature requests and to see the list of known issues.
+Please use the [**issues**](https://github.com/wavesplatform/docs.wavesplatform/issues) section to report any bugs or feature requests and to see the list of known issues.